Statninja/credit_card_fraud_detection/README.md

    - Confusion matrices for each model, showing how well each model performs in fraud vs. legitimate classifications.

 ### 7. **📈 AUC-ROC Curve for Model Comparison**
-   - ROC curves for Logistic Regression, Random Forest, Gradient Boosting, SVM, and Neural Network models, displaying model quality.
+   - ROC curves for Random Forest displaying model quality.

 ### 8. **📉 Precision-Recall Curves**
    - Precision-Recall curves highlighting trade-offs between precision and recall for each model.